-eHealth Saskatchewan works with regional health authorities and other partners to connect general health care providers to patients across the province.
+eHealth Saskatchewan, Saskatchewan Health Authority and partners work to connect general health care providers to patients across the province.

 This connection is made possible by Community Net, a world-class, secure, high-speed and private network.
 This network is equipped with several privacy safeguards.
 Only authorized users can access it.

 Booking a Telehealth Appointment

 After the patient visits their family physician, the doctor will send a referral request on to the specialist office.
 The specialist will then assess whether Telehealth will meet the needs of the patient’s care.

 If deemed appropriate, the specialist will schedule a Telehealth consultation and notify the patient’s family physician.

 The local Telehealth coordinator with then contact the patient one week before the appointment to confirm details.
 The coordinator will also offer the patient the opportunity to ask any questions they may have about their upcoming appointment.

 Once the Telehealth coordinator has confirmed the appointment with both the patient and specialist, the appointment can take place.

 On the day of the appointment, the patient will travel to their nearest Telehealth site.
 They may be required to register at the admitting department.

 Before the session begins, a health care provider will meet with the patient to: